iamyouno/iamyouno.github.io/_projects/projects-1.md

 <div style="height: 15px;"></div>

 <p style="font-size: 17px; color: #444444; font-family: sans-serif;">
 In this project, we focused on developing a novel video generation framework that leverages motion data to create realistic and dynamic videos.
-The core objective was to generate high-quality videos guided by inference images and pose sequences, utilizing a diffusion-based model architecture.</p>
+The core objective was to generate high-quality videos guided by reference images and pose sequences, utilizing a diffusion-based model architecture.</p>

 <p style="font-size: 17px; color: #444444; font-family: sans-serif;">
 Existing research primarily relied on 2D pose guidance using OpenPose for video generation tasks.
-However, this approach faced significant limitations when handling motions or inference images with differing compositions.
+However, this approach faced significant limitations when handling motions or reference images with differing compositions.
 Specifically, the quality of generated content drastically degraded in such scenarios.
 Since the motion information was processed in 2D, the model struggled to truly "understand" the motion.
 Instead, it treated the guidance as a static image, making it vulnerable to issues such as motion rotation, changes in camera viewpoint, and structural inaccuracies (e.g., incorrect arm lengths, disconnections in body parts like the waist).
 These limitations highlighted the need for a more robust and motion-aware guidance mechanism.</p>

 <p style="font-size: 17px; color: #444444; font-family: sans-serif;">
 To address these challenges, some studies, such as CHAMP, attempted to incorporate SMPL-based body information as guidance.
 While this was a step forward, CHAMP still relied heavily on traditional 2D OpenPose guidance, supplementing it with SMPL-derived visual and depth images.
 Although this hybrid approach improved results to some extent, it did not fully leverage the potential of SMPL's 3D motion representation.</p>